David Schnarch

-David Morris Schnarch (/snɑːrʃ/ SNARSH); born September 18, 1946 in New York City, New York; died October 8, 2020 in Evergreen, Colorado) was an American couples, sex and trauma therapist, clinical psychologist and urologist.
+David Morris Schnarch (/snɑːrʃ/ SNARSH); September 18, 1946, in New York City, New York – October 8, 2020, in Evergreen, Colorado) was an American couples, sex and trauma therapist, clinical psychologist and urologist.

 Work

-David Schnarch was Professor of urology at the Louisiana State University Medical School in New Orleans, Louisiana and led the Marriage & Family Health Center in Evergreen, Colorado as Director.
+Schnarch was professor of urology at the Louisiana State University Medical School in New Orleans, Louisiana, and led the Marriage & Family Health Center in Evergreen, Colorado, as Director.
 David Schnarch became known to the public through his research in the field of couple and sex therapy and related publications.
 Schnarch studied the widespread problem of people losing sexual desire in couple relationships, and suggested in the 1980s that the notion of self-differentiation introduced by Bowen was the real starting point for solving problems with intimacy and sexual desire.

 His hypothesis was that a low degree of differentiation must inevitably lead to problems with intimacy and desire and that for this reason only a higher degree of differentiation is suitable for solving these problems.
 Guided by these considerations, he propagated an allegedly new form of psychotherapy, which differs in principle from classic, bond-based psychotherapies and called his development the "melting pot" approach.
-It should be noted critically, however, that this conception of psychotherapy is anything but new, because C.G.
+However, this conception of psychotherapy is anything but new, because C.G.
 Jung found the idea of differentiation in his conception of the "Individuation" process.

-Differentiation based psychotherapy
+Differentiation-based psychotherapy

-Differentiation based psychotherapy is based on the theoretical assumptions of Murray Bowen and understands the so-called self-differentiation as a central variable for human personality development.
-The aim of this form of psychotherapy is to confront the client with themselves, their actions and dilemmas, to help them through a process of self-knowledge, and to find new solutions to the problems that are burdening their life and relationships.
+Differentiation-based psychotherapy is based on the theoretical assumptions of Murray Bowen and understands so-called self-differentiation as a central variable for human personality development.
+This form of psychotherapy aims to confront the client with themself, their actions and dilemmas, to help them through a process of self-knowledge, and to find new solutions to the problems that are burdening their life and relationships.

-Schnarch used his melting-pot approach in particular for the treatment of problems with initimacy and in sexual relationships.
+Schnarch used his melting-pot approach in particular for the treatment of problems with intimacy and in sexual relationships.
 Schnarch used collaborative confrontation as a central element in his therapy.

 Therapy should help people to find a more balanced psychological balance when their own self ("Who am I and what do I want?") is in conflict with the need to establish connections with other people.
 Schnarch achieved this through collaborative confrontation (with himself and the partner), through self-confirmed (instead of third-party-confirmed) intimacy and through the promotion of self-respect and respect for others.

 Differentiation-based psychotherapy has been included in the training program for psychiatrists and psychologists at some US universities.
-Their use is not limited to couple and sex therapy.
+Its use is not limited to couple and sex therapy.